-The review of the fluoride NRVs for the Adequate Intake (AI) and the Upper Level of Intake (UL) for infants and young children is now complete with these NRVs being endorsed by the Council of the NHMRC on 3 November 2016.
+The review of the fluoride NRVs for the Adequate Intake (AI) and the Upper Level of Intake (UL) for infants and young children is now complete with these NRVs being approved by the NHMRC on 21 November 2016.
+These were published in March 2017.

-Further information on the Framework, the revised fluoride NRVs and the review process can be found at www.nrv.gov.au
+Further information on the Framework, the revised NRVs for fluoride and sodium and the review process can be found at www.nrv.gov.au

 The review is funded by the Department of Health and the New Zealand Ministry of Health.
 A Steering Group comprising of representatives from each government organisation oversees the funding and strategic decisions of the review.

 An Advisory Committee comprising members with a broad range of expertise including in micronutrients, toxicology, nutrition risk assessment, public health, end user needs, research, chronic disease and nutrition provide technical expert advice and act as an independent moderator of the nutrient recommendations.

 The Expert Working Groups are primarily responsible for undertaking the review by examining the scientific evidence.

 Further information on the Advisory Committee and Expert Working Groups is available via the links below.